 Each day, there is a long line of people forming lines to open new accounts or place an order for bitcoins.
 The largest bitcoin exchange company in the United States, Coinbase, found themselves unable to keep up with the increasing demands of people to invest in bitcoins so much so that they began to experience slow transactions and outages.

-How Long Can This Party Go on For?
+How Long Can This Party Go On?

 What goes up must come down.
 Even though the cryptocurrency market is seeing good days, its good days will not last forever.
 People are treating it like a get rich quick scheme, but what they do not realize is that the party will end.
-When it will end, no one knows
+When it will end, no one knows.

-For now, people who own bitcoin ATMs are making a good profit, as the on-site traffic has doubled.
+For now, people who own Bitcoin ATMs are making a good profit, as the on-site traffic has doubled.
 They have to replenish their bitcoin vending machines three times each day versus the three times each week they did before the surge of the cryptocurrency.

 However, do not think the popularity of bitcoins will replace money, as governments will not allow the widespread adoption of bitcoins.
 Governments do not want to give up the ability to regulate fiscal policy and money supply.
-Meanwhile,banks have already started developing their own form of cryptocurrency to go up against bitcoins.
+Meanwhile, banks have already started developing their own form of cryptocurrency to go up against bitcoins.